e-n-f/if-then-else/if-then-else.md

 for business applications.
 It was Grace Murray Hopper's project before COBOL, and many of its concepts were carried forward into COBOL.

-In Flow-Matic, instead of subtracting one number from another, you said to compare two numbers, and then said where you wanted to jump if the first number was less than, equal to, or greater than the second.
+In Flow-Matic, instead of looking at the sign of a number, you said to compare two numbers, and then said where you wanted to jump if the first number was less than, equal to, or greater than the second.
 You still had to think about all of these as jumps in the